Pay Off Your Mortgage Faster Calculator

 How it works: we use Canadian fixed-rate (semi-annual) compounding so the payment numbers match what your lender quotes.
 The simulation runs your amortization payment-by-payment, applying any payment increase every period and any lump sums on each anniversary, then compares the new payoff date and total interest against the original monthly schedule.

-Also see: Blended rate → · Land transfer tax → · Broker fees →
+Also see: Blended rate → · Land transfer tax → · Financing fees →